MichaelCurrin/dev-cheatsheets/cheatsheets/typescript/data-types/refactoring.md

   pkgName, // i.e. Same as `pkgName: pkgName`.
   logoName: 'jekyll'
 })

+// Or with an declared object. const myBazz = {
+  repo: myRepo,
+  pkgName: 'bar',
+  logoName: 'jekyll'
+}
+foo(myBazz)
 ```

 We can tidy that up making a type or interface to define the structure of the input object.
 Especially useful if you want to use the type or interface elswhere.